dm5tt/LoRaHarvesterBox/README.md

 It is suitable for a wide range of applications, including:

-- Meshtastic (repeater, limited router, sensor)
+- Meshtastic (router, sensor) or Meshcore
 - LoRaWAN sensors
 - Generic raw LoRa devices
 - Or virtually any other custom project